Erdogan's war on critical media heats up ahead of Turkish election

 Journalists at Gulen-affiliated newspapers and televisions stations have been detained in recent months and accused of “terrorism”, including Ekrem Dumanli, editor-in-chief of the Zaman newspaper, who remains under a travel ban.

-“I see a direct link with the elections,” Dumanli told Reuters, saying the intention appeared to be to stop stories unfavorable to the government seeing the light of day.
+“I see a direct link with the elections,” Dumanli told Reuters, saying the intention appeared to be to stop stories unfavourable to the government seeing the light of day.